binmian/levikno/docs/GettingStarted.md

 lvn::destroyShader(shader);
 ```

-After creating the pipeline, the shader is no longer needed (unless you plan to use it again later) so we can destroy the shader right after creating the pipeline.
+After the pipeline is created, if the shader is no longer needed it can be destroyed right after creating the pipeline.

-### Drawing
-With all of our resources created, we can now draw to the window using our pipeline and buffer.
+## 4.6 Drawing and Main Render Loop

+Drawing to the window requires a few extra functions.
 In the main while loop, add the following lines of code:

 ```
 ...

 while (lvn::windowOpen(window))
 {
     lvn::windowUpdate(window);
+    lvn::windowPollEvents();

     lvn::renderBeginNextFrame(window);
     lvn::renderBeginCommandRecording(window);

-	lvn::renderClearColor(window, 0.0f, 0.0f, 0.0f, 1.0f);
+    lvn::renderCmdBeginRenderPass(window, 0.0f, 0.0f, 0.0f, 1.0f);
-	lvn::renderCmdBeginRenderPass(window);

     lvn::renderCmdBindPipeline(window, pipeline);

-	lvn::renderCmdBindVertexBuffer(window, buffer);
+    lvn::renderCmdBindVertexBuffer(window, 0, 1, &vertexBuffer, 0);
-	lvn::renderCmdBindIndexBuffer(window, buffer);
+    lvn::renderCmdBindIndexBuffer(window, indexBuffer, 0);

     lvn::renderCmdDrawIndexed(window, sizeof(indices) / sizeof(indices[0])); // number of elements in indices array (3)

     lvn::renderCmdEndRenderPass(window);
     lvn::renderEndCommandRecording(window);
     lvn::renderDrawSubmit(window);
 }
 ```

-Note that most render functions have the prefix ```render``` in front of the function to indicate that it is used for rendering, you will mostly use these functions only within the rendering loop.
+Note that most render functions have the prefix render in front of the function to indicate that it is used for rendering, you will mostly use these functions only within the rendering loop.

 Also note that most rendering functions will take in the window as the first parameter since the window contains most of the necessary resources for rendering such as the swapchain images, framebuffer, render passes, and surface data.

-Let's break this code down:
+Let's break down what is happening in the main loop:

-- ```renderBeginNextFrame()``` begins the next window frame (in Vulkan, it acquires the next image from the swap chain)
+*   `renderBeginNextFrame()` begins the next window frame (in Vulkan, it acquires the next image from the swap chain).
+This is usually called at the beginning of a new frame or render loop.
-- ```renderBeginCommandRecording()``` begins recording render commands under the window passed in.
-Note that rendering functions with the prefix ```renderCmd``` must be called only during command buffer recording
+*   `renderBeginCommandRecording()` begins command buffer recording for Vulkan under the surface.
+Note that rendering functions with the prefix `renderCmd` must be called only during command buffer recording.
-- ```renderClearColor()``` takes in four floats which are the red, green, blue, and alpha, components for the background color
+*   `renderCmdBeginRenderPass()` begins the render pass for the window given.
+It then takes in four float values which are the color components in RGBA for the background color.
-- ```renderCmdBeginRenderPass()``` begins the render pass for the window given
-- ```renderCmdBindPipeline()``` binds the pipeline
+*   `renderCmdBindPipeline()` binds the pipeline.
-- ```renderCmdBindVertexBuffer()``` and ```renderCmdBindIndexBuffer()``` binds the vertex and index buffer respectively.
-Note that the buffer we created contains both the vertex and index data, if a buffer is created with only vertex data, only the bind vertex function is needed.
+*   `renderCmdBindVertexBuffer()` binds the vertex buffer, the first parameter takes in the window, the second and third parameters are the firstBinding and bindingCount, here the binding is set to 0 and the count set to 1 because we only have one binding.
+The forth and fifth parameters are pBuffers and pOffsets which takes in an array of buffers and offsets if we have more than one binding.
+*   `renderCmdBindIndexBuffer()` binds the index buffer, the window and indexBuffer is passed in for the first and second parameters.
+The third parameter is an offset value which can be used if the index data and the vertex data are stored within the same buffer.
-- ```renderCmdDrawIndexed()``` will "draw" the vertices in our binded buffer using the index data provided and given the index count of our indices.
-Because our triangle only has three indices to draw three vertices, we pass 3 into our function
+*   `renderCmdDrawIndexed()` will draw the vertices using the index data from our buffers.
+Because our triangle only has three indices to draw three vertices, we pass 3 into our function.
-- ```renderCmdEndRenderPass()``` and ```renderEndCommandRecording()``` ends the render pass and command buffer respectively
+*   `renderCmdEndRenderPass()` and `renderEndCommandRecording()` ends the render pass and command buffer respectively
-- ```renderDrawSubmit()``` is the function that actually submits all out render commands recorded in our command buffers and sends them to the GPU (physical device).
-Once the GPU finishes rendering the frame, it is then presented to the window
+*   `renderDrawSubmit()` submits the draw commands from the command buffers and sends them to the GPU to render.
+It then presents the drawn data to the window after the GPU finishes rendering

-Don't forget to also destroy all of the resources we created when the window is closed and the program ends.
-We also need to terminate the levikno context before the program exits to ensure if all the resources have been destroyed:
+Remember to destroy all of the object created when before terminating the context and exiting the program:

 ```
 ...

-/* we destroyed our shader earlier after creating the pipeline */
+// we destroyed our shader earlier after creating the pipeline

-lvn::destroyBuffer(buffer);
+lvn::destroyBuffer(vertexBuffer);
+lvn::destroyBuffer(indexBuffer);
 lvn::destroyPipeline(pipeline);
 lvn::destroyWindow(window);